xaiki/twitter-tools/README.md

 Then uncomment line 2 and 34-40 in `save_to_db.py`

+## blocking massive amount of users
+You can use the `block.py` tool to block users massively. the `-f` flag allows to pass a CSV file

 ## finding similar users
 when looking for bots you may want to look for a LOT of similar usernames, we got you covered !